Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 <pre>//increments the "wl" counter<br>void logWarning()<br><br>//increment the "el" counter<br>void logError()<br><br>//update the "sc" and "em" values<br>void logFailedNetworkRequest(integer statusCode, string errorResponse)<br><br>//counters should be cleared, and the state should be saved<br>void clearAndSave()<br><br>//state should be saved<br>void saveState()</pre>
 <p>
-  The health check request contains the base params, the regular metric param with only the app version and then the metric information under the "hc" param.
+  The health check request contains the base params, the regular metric param with only the app version, and the metric information under the "hc" param.
 The request should be sent to the "/i" endpoint.
 Health check metrics should be sent as a JSON.
-Each metric would be setting their own key value pair in there.
+Each metric would be setting its key-value pair in there.
 </p>
 <pre><code>// the relevant parts:
 https://countly.server/i?hc={"el":12,"wl": 22,"sc":300,"em": "some_error" }&amp;metrics={app_version:2}...</code></pre>